enso-org/enso-archive/CONTRIBUTING.md

 Contributor License Agreement.
 You will automatically be asked to sign the CLA when you make your first pull request.

-Any work intentionally submitted for inclusion in Luna shall be licensed under this CLA.
+Any work intentionally submitted for inclusion in Enso shall be licensed under this CLA.

 The CLA you sign applies to all repositories associated with the Enso project,